This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Avon Products (NYSE:AVP)

-EBITDA Margin on Beauty Products: We currently forecast the EBITDA margin on beauty product sales to increase from about 9.5% in 2012 to 17% by 2020.
-There could be a marginal upside to our current Trefis price estimate if the margins were to expand to 20% by 2020 instead.
+EBITDA Margin on Beauty Products: The strategic lapses for Avon in the latter half of 2013 also negatively impacted margins.
+Overall, EBITDA margins declined close to 40 basis points over 2012.
+We currently forecast the EBITDA margin on beauty product sales to increase by about 30 basis points in 2014 to reach 9.3%.
+We expect margins to reach close to 14.4% towards the end of the year as Avon struggles with severe executional challenges in its turnaround strategy.
+There could be a 35% upside to our current Trefis price estimate if the margins were to expand to 20% by 2020 instead.

 Avon manufactures and markets beauty and non-beauty related products globally and sells these by direct selling through sales representatives.
 Avon's product categories include: